stackzoo/lightning-network-the-hard-way/README.md

 ```console
 docker run --name lnd-testnet -v /Users/rago/.lnd/:/root/.lnd  lightninglabs/lnd:v0.17.3-beta --bitcoin.active --bitcoin.testnet --bitcoin.node=neutrino neutrino.addpeer=btcd-testnet.lightning.computer neutrino.feeurl=https://nodes.lightning.computer/fees/v1/btctestnet-fee-estimates.json
 ```
+> [!NOTE]
+> *Neutrino* is a lightweight client-side technology designed to enhance the privacy and efficiency of wallet applications.
+> Neutrino is an improvement upon traditional SPV, which allows users to verify the inclusion of transactions in the Bitcoin blockchain without downloading the entire blockchain.

 The previous command also maps a local volume path (my user home directory) to the `.lnd` data directory inside our container.
 In this way we ensure persistency of our Lightning node and wallet data even when our container stops.